oslokommune/okctl-upgrade-test/README.md

 # How to create an upgrade

+This section describes a workflow for developing, testing and releasing an upgrade.

+## Create the upgrade

 * `cp -r template <okctl target version>`, where `<okctl target version>` is explained under [Binaries](#binaries).
     * Example: `cp -r template 0.0.60.some-component`
 * Edit the upgrade to your needs (:information_source: Tip: start with `upgrade.go`)

-* Optional: To have a look at the release files before publishing, run `make release-test UPGRADE_VERSION=0.0.65.some-component`, which will create a `dist` directory.
+## Test the upgrade

+* During development, you can run the upgrade continuously.
+See [when developing](#when-developing)
+* When you're ready for a "full" end-to-end test, you can make and run a test release.
+See [using okctl upgrade](#using-okctl-upgrade)

+## Release the upgrade

-* To make the actual release, first push the upgrade to the main branch (through a PR, preferrably).
+To make the actual release, first push the upgrade to the main branch (through a PR, preferrably).
 Then run the following:

 ```shell
 TAG="0.0.5+some-component" # GitHub actions will then look for the dir 0.0.5.some-component